pendragons-code/Jasbot/README.md

 # Prod:
 This repository is not the exact same as the prod version.

 Why?
-This is because I do not intend to open source the data.
+This is because I do not intend to open source the data in the database.
 Not unless every single user is ok with that.

 Most importantly, the data and the types of data we track will be the same.
 This means we will primarily track the following with the purposes stated at the side.